Apprentice Corporation (Ages 13-18, by audition only)

 - Problem-solve class issues, provide constructive feedback and implement solutions with their peers

-Apprentice Corporation teens must complete an audition and sign a “commitment contract” outlining goals and responsibilities.
+After the selection process, Apprentice Corporation teens must sign a “commitment contract” outlining goals and responsibilities.
 With more rigorous dance training, students develop, rehearse and perform work that reflects relevant social issues and explores the teen’s unique voices.

-In all classes, both online and in-person, students should wear black footless tights or leggings and a black leotard.
-Boys should wear a black sports shirt and black pants or shorts.
+In all classes, both online and in-person, students should wear black footless tights or leggings + a black leotard/tank top, OR a black sports shirt and black pants/ shorts, whichever is most appropriate.